brandonbaca47/fossfox/README.md

 [Fossfox](https://fossfox.com/) is a **job board for software engineers** 👩‍💻👨‍💻

-It lists companies whose products are open-source.
+It lists companies whose products are open-source (or are a major contributor to OSS).
 Our goal is to get software engineers better jobs.

 [![Fossfox](static/img/fossfox.webp)](https://fossfox.com/)